tonyphanho/Tony-Ho-Project/README.md

 - Update the [config] file to include...
 - Run the playbook, and navigate to [kibana] to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+ Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_[file beat config file.] [/etc/ansible/hosts]
+- Which file is the playbook?
+Where do you copy it? [/etc/ansible/hosts]
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ [edit etc host file to webservers/elk server ip addresses.]
+- Which file do you update to make Ansible run the playbook on a specific machine?
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ [By editing the /etc/ansible/hosts file with the appropriate addresses.]
-- _Which URL do you navigate to in order to check that the ELK server is running? [http://20.51.123.1:5601/app/kibana#/home]
+- Which URL do you navigate to in order to check that the ELK server is running? [http://20.51.123.1:5601/app/kibana#/home]

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._